Castle Rock, Western Australia

 Castle Rock is a tourist attraction in the Porongurup Range in the Great Southern region of Western Australia and is renowned for its fauna and flora.
+The rock formation was once named "Alfred's Castle" and, until 2012, bore a plaque (see image) stating that it was discovered by Alfred Meadows Gillam.
+Alfred Meadows Gillam "established a transport business at Katanning and pioneered the transporting of provisions to Mt.
+Malcolm and Eastern Goldfields by the turn of the century, using wagons and camel teams before the railway was built".

 There is a walk trail to the summit which offers 360 degree views, 570 m above sea level from a lookout known as the Granite Skywalk.
 The walk also takes in the unusual 'Balancing Rock', a 6 m granite boulder which reportedly weighs around 186 t yet rests on a base just 1.21 m2.

+The man made Skywalk was refurbish and reopened in 2012.
+The much needed refurbishment allows for a greater viewing experience and accommodates for more pedestrians to on the main platform.
+There is a lower platform that is accessible for those that are less able to climb the steep caged ladder.

 A winery located on the eastern slopes of the range is named after this landmark.